-Are you poised to adopt Industry 4.0 concepts and become a “smart factory”?
-If so, you could transform quality, supply chains, customer relationships, and most importantly, your competitive advantage.
+Are you ready to adopt Industry 4.0 technologies and become a “smart factory?”
+If so, you’ll transform quality, supply chains, customer relationships, and most importantly, your competitive advantage.

-Also referred to as the fourth industrial revolution, Industry 4.0 is synonymous with smart technologies.
-Key components are cyberphysical systems, emerging technologies, advanced data analytics, collaborative robots, virtual reality, sensors, and additive manufacturing (i.e., 3-D printing).
-This Internet of Things — the “intelligent connectivity of smart devices” — will be a critical component in a smart factory, but it’s the underlying data systems that will be the key enablers of your 4.0 strategy.
+Industry 4.0 is synonymous with smart technologies.
+Key components are cyberphysical systems, artificial intelligence (AI) and machine learning, advanced data analytics, collaborative robots, virtual reality, sensors, and additive manufacturing (think 3-D printing).
+This Internet of Things (IoT) — the “intelligent connectivity of smart devices” — will be a critical component in a smart factory, but it’s the underlying data systems that will be the key enablers of the maturity of your Industry 4.0 strategy.

 What’s required in an Industry 4.0 strategy?

 - Intelligent sensors.
-In the industrial Internet of Things landscape, all “things” will be equipped with smart sensors.
+In the industrial IoT landscape, all “things” will be equipped with smart sensors, allow manufacturers to track everything they produce from cradle to grave.
 As a valuable data source, these sensors will have their own microprocessors, be integrated into production systems, and carry out complex signaling functions.